fieldtensor/code-samples/README.md

 existence that does not include a quaternion implementation.

 To to give a quick summary, quaternions are a higher dimensional generalization of the ordinary (two dimensional) complex numbers.
-A complex numbers have one real part and one imaginary part, while a quaternion has one real part and three complex parts.
+Complex numbers have one real part and one imaginary part, while a quaternion has one real part and three complex parts.
 Quaternions follow an especially complicated multiplication rule, form which they derive all of their